Close button for feature banner

 It’s worth noting that Engagement Rates are a significant contributor to ranking in the Instagram algorithm, so this is an important metric to track consistently.

 Entertainment Score is another great benchmark for brands to set, which considers your Engagement and Retention Rate, a more robust calculation than simply followers (although those are important too).
-Growing brands have an average Entertainment Score of 4.1, established brands have a 3.8 score, and large brands have a higher score of 4.9.
+Growing brands have an average Entertainment Score of 4.1, Established brands have a 3.8 score and Large Brands have a higher score of 4.9.

 Become an Industry Leader on Social With Instagram Insights From Dash Hudson